 I made it back to 718 none too soon, skirting over to a tiny mirrorless wash basin on a far corner wall, albeit not far enough.
 Its single cold-water tap had long leaked into iron erosion of the crystallized porcelain, a rust stain the shape of an organic yellow turnip.
 Damn, the fat bastard was right, I groaned, picking and pulling at oily hair, catching my reflection in a side window reflection against a brick wall of the next building over.
 The room’s overhead light shone starkly in this corner, revealing spotty patches of exposed scalp, top and back.
 It was thinning, like I’d never noticed before.

-I matted and rearranged it fitfully, trying to cover the cracks in what remained of my masculine armor.
 So chastened, I fetal curled up beneath a silt brown blanket and bedspread, reaching to kill the overhead light; a brief short circuit sizzle, and 718 went dark.
 Cold, stiff sheets chafed like a forced-march field pack on a mid-summer Fort Campbell afternoon.
 A wintergreen disinfectant flexed its industrial strength against pervasive bogs of errant excrement, losing to an olfactory stand-off between stadium troughs and the three aft lavatories of an Avianca DC-8.
 It was a stubborn, burning male odor up and down the hallway, as structural as the floor and walls, and traces of lingering weed and cigar smoke were freshly fragrant by comparison.

 Still, foul cigar smoke?
 Streetcorner reefer badness?
 I traced it all to the door vents, along with some mumbling out in the corridor, which soon turned heated and onerous.